rmolinari/thesis_1999/1999_thesis.typ

     <theorem3.31>
 ]

+// p.52
 === A related result

-In @ALS1998 the following is proved
+In @ALS1998 the following is proved.

 #theorem(name: [Arslanov, LaForte, and Slaman])[
     Any $omega$-r.e. set with is 2-REA is actually of 2-r.e. degree.
     <theorem3.32>
 ]
-The question then occurs: does the behaviour occur for numbers greater than 2?
+The question then occurs: does the behavior occur for numbers greater than 2?
 The same paper answers the question negatively:
 #theorem(name: [Arslanov, LaForte, and Slaman])[
     There is a set F which is both 3-REA and $(n+1)$-r.e. but fails to be of $n$-r.e. degree.